What Is Brief Psychotic Disorder?

-- Psychotherapy: Psychotherapy helps the person identify and cope with the situation or event that triggered the disorder.
+is a type of counseling, or “talk therapy.”
+The goal is to help the person identify and handle the situation or event that triggered the disorder.

-Brief psychotic disorder, by definition, lasts for less than one month, after which most people recover fully.
-Some people, however, may have recurrent episodes of psychotic symptoms, but this is rare.
+Brief psychotic disorder, by definition, lasts for less than 1 month, after which most people recover fully.

 Can Brief Psychotic Disorder Be Prevented?